 Auburn is a medium-sized city located in the state of Maine.
 With a population of 22,871 people and eight constituent neighborhoods, Auburn is the fifth largest community in Maine.
-Auburn has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Auburn was built prior to World War II, making it one of the older and more historic cities in the country.

-Auburn is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Auburn is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Auburn is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Auburn who work in office and administrative support (16.05%), sales jobs (11.89%), and management occupations (7.76%).
+There are especially a lot of people living in Auburn who work in office and administrative support (14.65%), sales jobs (11.34%), and management occupations (8.24%).

 The people who call Auburn home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Auburn residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Auburn include French Canadian, French , Irish, and German.
+The greatest number of Auburn residents report their race to be White, followed by Asian.
+Important ancestries of people in Auburn include English, French , Irish, and German.

 The most common language spoken in Auburn is English.
 Other important languages spoken here include French and Spanish.